 Sizing: 138, 142, 146, 150

-On Snow Feel: Very stable and secure, it’s great flat based but a little catchy with that aggressive camber that it has, so just be aware if you aren’t used to riding camber.
+On Snow Feel: It feels very stable and secure.
+This board is great flat based but a little catchy with that aggressive camber that it has.
+So just be aware if you aren’t used to riding camber.
 But locks in great when you are on edge and feels confident when charging.

 Edge Hold: Has nice edge hold for medium to hard days.

-Turn Initiation: Really fast and snappy turning on this board, the camber is so lively that it will take you right into the next turn with minimal effort.
+Turn Initiation: This board is really fast and has snappy turning.
+The camber is so lively that it will take you right into the next turn with minimal effort.
 But you need to put enough energy into the turn to make it react that way.

-Carving: Very fun to carve on, it has an aggressive camber profile that goes past your feet so you can hold the carve line for longer than some hybrid camber boards.
+Carving: It’s very fun to carve on.
+The Jess Kimura Pro has an aggressive camber profile that goes past your feet so you can hold the carve line for longer than some hybrid camber boards.

 Speed: Felt nice and solid at high speeds, it also comes with a nice sintered base that should hold its speed better than extruded bases.

-Uneven Terrain: Fun to work in uneven terrain, aggressive enough to power through chunder, might get a bit lively if it is super bumpy and you try to go right through, like most freestyle boards you will probably be better off turning through the bumps instead of charging.
+Uneven Terrain: Fun to work in uneven terrain, aggressive enough to power through chunder, might get a bit lively if it is super bumpy and you try to charge right through.
+Like most freestyle boards you will probably be better off turning through the bumps instead of charging.

 Powder: It is a directional twin with early rise in the nose so medium powder days shouldn’t be too much of a problem.
 On the deep days though, you might want to have a backup board.